-Richard Turbiak, Executive Director, (Kalispell) comes to Citizens with over 35 years of experience in the corporate and non-profit sectors, and has been deeply engaged in the communities in which he’s lived.
+Richard Turbiak, Executive Director, (Kalispell): Richard comes to Citizens with over 35 years of experience in the corporate and non-profit sectors, and has been deeply engaged in the communities in which he’s lived.
 He has served on the boards of the Boulder Convention and Visitors Bureau, the Boulder Chamber of Commerce, and the Colorado Shakespeare Festival.
-He’s also an artist and has served on the Boulder Arts Commission.
-He continues to reconcile an analyst’s head with an artist’s heart.
+He’s an artist and has served on the Boulder Arts Commission.
 And although he doesn’t have direct land-use planning policy experience, he’s spent over 20 years living in Boulder, where it’s in the community’s DNA.
-Richard is a native of New York City who first fell in love with the Flathead Valley on a cross-country road trip 25 years ago and fell in love with the area – it’s beauty, the people – and he knew this is where he wanted to settle.
+Richard is a native of New York City who first fell in love with the Flathead Valley on a cross-country road trip over 25 years ago – it’s beauty, the people – and he knew this is where he wanted to settle.
 After a continuing life journey through Taos, New Mexico and Boulder, Colorado, he and his wife feel they’ve arrived.

-Don Bauder, Volunteer Bookkeeper, has given CBF more than twenty four years of great volunteer service and provided important consistency and stability in this task.
+Don Bauder, Volunteer Bookkeeper: Don has given CBF more than twenty four years of great volunteer service and provided important consistency and stability in this task.
 Equally noteworthy is his passion and long-term advocacy for our mission.